AP Explains: What’s next for Trump’s Supreme Court pick?

 HOW DOES THE CAMPAIGN FACTOR IN?

 Republicans are defending 25 of the 38 Senate seats that are on the ballot this year, and many of their vulnerable members were eager to end the fall session and return home to campaign.
-The Senate was originally scheduled to recess in mid-October, but that now looks unlikely.
+The Senate was originally scheduled to recess in mid-October, when the hearings are now expected to begin.

 While some senators up for reelection, like Collins, have opposed an immediate vote, others are using it to bolster their standing with conservatives.
 Several GOP senators in competitive races this year — including Cory Gardner in Colorado, Martha McSally in Arizona, Kelly Loeffler in Georgia and Thom Tillis in North Carolina — quickly rallied to Trump, calling for swift voting.